enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 So resist prompting them unless it’s absolutely necessary.
 Example situations where a pop-up alert is acceptable:

-- Ask users to agree to terms and conditions
-- Ask for critical permission in initial launch, e.g. access the camera if it’s a photo-taking app
+- Asking for critical permission in initial launch, e.g. access the camera if it’s a photo-taking app
-- Delete important things, e.g. account
+- When deleting important things

-When you do use in-app pop-up alerts, keep them short and in-context, i.e. relevant to the task at hand.
+When you do use in-app pop-up alerts, keep them short and relevant to the task at hand.

-Avoid generic buttons like “OK,” “Cancel,” and “Yes” or “No.” Instead, write the specific action that will occur when the button is pressed, e.g. “Delete,” “Upload,” and so on.
+Avoid generic buttons like “OK,” “Cancel,” and “Yes” or “No.” Instead, write the specific action that will occur when the button is pressed such as “Delete,” “Upload,” and so on.

 ![modal app alert user permission]({{site.baseurl}}/images/img_appdesign_permission.png) *Source: [Think with Google](https://www.thinkwithgoogle.com/marketing-resources/experience-design/chapter-6-usability-and-comprehension/)*

-For secondary alerts or those that are not mission-critical, consider non-modal notifications, i.e. those that don’t force users to interact with them before continuing.
+For secondary alerts consider using non-modal notifications.
+These allow your users to continue interacting with your app while a notification is presented.

-For instance, status alerts like completed download, successful submission etc.
+You might use these for status alerts like completed downloads, adding items to a shopping cart, and so on.

-Also, instead of having users confirm every action with an alert, you should provide them with the ability to undo their actions, as shown below.
+Also, you can provide users with the ability to undo their actions instead of having them confirm every action with an alert (see image below).

 *Source: [Think with Google](https://www.thinkwithgoogle.com/marketing-resources/experience-design/chapter-6-usability-and-comprehension/)*